Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: The Polymer Measure with White Noise Potential and its properties

-In this section we want to show the global existence of the polymer measure in the case $d=2$.
-Let once again $h^\eps$ the solution of the equation
+In this section we want to show the global existence of the polymer measure.
+By the construction carried out in Section~\ref{sec:Polymer}, the result immediately follows if we are able to prove that the solution to the KPZ-type equation~\eqref{eq:KPZtype1} does not explode in finite time.
+So, let once again $h^\eps$ satisfy

-By the results obtained before, we know that there exists a time $T^\star>0$ such that the solution $h^\eps$ of the previous equation, converges to a function $h$ in $C([0,T],\mathscr C^{1-\theta}(\mathbb T^2))$, independent of the mollification, for all $T\leq T^\star$.
-Moreover in~\cite{gip}, the authors prove global well-posedness for the parabolic Anderson equation, namely they show that there exists a constant $b_\eps$ for which if $v^\eps$ denotes the solution of
+Now, we know that there exists a time $T^\star>0$ such that $h^\eps$ converges to a function $h$ in $C_T \CC^{a(d)-\delta}$ in probability, where $a(d)=1$ for $d=2$ and $a(d)=1/2$ for $d=3$, independently of the mollifier, for all $T\leq T^\star$.
+Moreover in~\cite{GIP15} and~\cite{HL2}, the authors proved global well-posedness for the parabolic Anderson equation in dimension $d=2$ and $3$, respectively, namely they showed that there exists a constant $b_\eps$ for which if $v^\eps$ denotes the solution of

-then for all $T>0$ $v^\eps$ converge in $C([0,T],\mathscr C^{1-\delta}(\mathbb T^2))$ (in the probability sense) to a solution $v$ independent on the approximation chosen to regularize the noise, and the constant $b_\eps$ can be taken equal to $c_\eps$.
+then for all $T>0$, $v^\eps$ converges in $C_T \CC^{a(d)-\delta}$ (in probability) to a function $v$ independently of the approximation of the noise, and the constant $b_\eps$ can be chosen to be $c_\eps$.
 We need to take into account the following two facts \begin{enumerate} \item By Feynman-Kac formula, $v^\eps$ can be written as

 \item The Cole-Hopf transform of $h_\eps$ solves~\eqref{eq:pam}, i.e. $v^\eps(t,x)=e^{h^\eps(t,x)}$ for all $t\leq T^\star$ and $x\in\mathbb T^2$.
 Therefore, taking the limit as $\eps$ tends to $0$ we have $v(t,x)=e^{h(t,x)}>0$ for $t\leq T^\star$. \end{enumerate} Now, the point is that for all $t\leq T^\star$, the Markov property implies